Floorp-Projects/Floorp/python/mach/README.rst

 Subversion, and Mercurial and provides a common driver for multiple subcommands.

-Subcommands are implemented by decorating a class inheritting from mozbuild.base.MozbuildObject and by decorating methods that act as subcommand handlers.
+Subcommands are implemented by decorating a class and by decorating methods that act as subcommand handlers.

-Relevant decorators are defined in the *mach.base* module.
+Relevant decorators are defined in the *mach.decorators* module.
 There are the *Command* and *CommandArgument* decorators, which should be used on methods to denote that a specific method represents a handler for a mach subcommand.
 There is also the *CommandProvider* decorator, which is applied to a class to denote that it contains mach subcommands.

+Classes with the *@CommandProvider* decorator *must* have an *__init__* method that accepts 1 or 2 arguments.
+If it accepts 2 arguments, the 2nd argument will be a *MachCommandContext* instance.
+This is just a named tuple containing references to objects provided by the mach driver.

 Here is a complete example:

-    from mozbuild.base import MozbuildObject

-    from mach.base import CommandArgument
-    from mach.base import CommandProvider
-    from mach.base import Command
+    from mach.decorators import (
+        CommandArgument,
+        CommandProvider,
+        Command,
+    )

     @CommandProvider
-    class MyClass(MozbuildObject):
+    class MyClass(object):
         @Command('doit', help='Do ALL OF THE THINGS.')
         @CommandArgument('--force', '-f', action='store_true',
             help='Force doing it.')